 To help you get started, I’ve teamed up with Kati Whitledge, owner of the award-winning Be Inspired Salon and host of Beyond the Technique Podcast.

-If you’re in the salon or beauty biz, you’ve GOT to check out this episode!
+Even if you’re not in the salon or beauty biz, if you’re any kind of local business owner you’ve GOT to check out this episode!

 Kati and I are going ALL IN with a step-by-step tutorial to get your first Google Ads campaign all set up and ready to go.

+Prefer to listen to this article?
 Click on the player at the top of this post.
-Alternatively you can watch the video below, or read on…
+Or, you can read on…

 Trust me… while creating a Google Ads campaign might seem overwhelming right now, once you master the skill, you’ll quickly see why this is such a powerful marketing tool!